Getting ready to go home from the NICU

 Many kinds of providers take care of babies and children.
 You can choose a:

 - Family practice doctor (also called a family physician).
 This is a doctor who provides care for every member of a family.
 A family practice doctor can be your health care provider before, during and after pregnancy, and he can be your baby's doctor, too.
-To find a family practice doctor for your baby, go to familydoctor.com.
+To find a family practice doctor for your baby, go to familydoctor.org.